SabrinaPau/04_pandas-numpy/README.md

 ![Pandas](./images/pandas_photo.jpg)
 <span>Photo by <a href="https://unsplash.com/@pbernardon?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Pascal Bernardon</a> on <a href="https://unsplash.com/s/photos/panda?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

+Pandas is a very powerful open source data analysis and manipulation tool .
-In this Repository you can find Jupyter Notebooks on Pandas and Numpy that you should work on together as **Pair-Programmers**.
+In this Repository you can find Jupyter Notebooks on Pandas you should work on together as **Pair-Programmers**.
+Furthermore, there are two Notebooks on Numpy - used for numerical computing with Python.

 ## Objective

 At the end of this repo you should
-- understand why Pandas and Numpy are valuable tools for Data Analysts
+- understand why Pandas is a valuable tool for Data Analysts
-- be familiar to handle data in Pandas DataFrames and Numpy-Arrays
+- be familiar to handle data in Pandas DataFrames
 - know how to combine datasets
 - be able to do some EDA on a new dataset
 - know how to plot some basic plots for better data understanding
+- have gained first insights into Numpy and Numpy-Arrays

 ## Task
-Please make sure you have **forked** the repo and activate your nf_base environment.
+Please make sure you have **forked** the repo and activate your nf_base environment in VS Code.

 This repo covers: